harvardinformatics/website/content/sleuth_example.md

 Sleuth is an R package and can be installed in a user account on Odyssey cluster.
 We recommend running it in an interactive SLURM session on Odyssey.

-When logged in on Odyssey, and interactive session can be launched with a command like the following, in which we are requesting one CPU (parameter "-n") in the interactive partition (parameter "-p"), for a bash session of 150 minutes ("-t") with memory 5000 Mb ("--mem="):
+When logged in on Odyssey, an interactive session can be launched with a command like the following, in which we are requesting one CPU (parameter "-n") in the interactive partition (parameter "-p"), for a bash session of 150 minutes ("-t") with memory 5000 Mb ("--mem="):

 	:::bash
 	$ srun -p interact -n 1 --pty -t 150 --mem=5000 /bin/bash